 It starts to get very cold on the mountain after about 4pm so it is best to plan your descent prior to that time.
 You should also be prepared in the event you get delayed (a traffic event stops traffic, a blizzard or storm hits) as you could be in the car for longer periods than anticipated waiting to move on.
 Always tell people where you are going and advise an expected return home time.
 Travel with a buddy.

 Is there accommodation on the mountain?

 No, the closet accommodation is in Warburton at the base of the mountain and only 20 minutes away.
-See our website for accommodation providers.
+See accommodation nearby.

 Is there any wildlife?

 Mt Donna Buang is a National Park and therefor home to a diverse range of flora and many types of animal and birds.
 Depending on the season and conditions you are likely to see lyrebirds and wallabies.

 I heard there is spring water on the mountain – is that true?

 Yes, there is a naturally running spring at the Ten Mile car park where spring water can be collected.
 The water is regularly tested by Parks Victoria and is turned off if reports indicate the water is not safe for drinking.
 This can happen for a variety of reasons and service will be returned when possible.

 Are there walks on the mountain?

 There are several walking tacks including a 1 km vertical climb up the mountain from Warburton.
 Many walks may not be suitable in winter or other adverse conditions.
 Maps and information can be obtained from the Waterwheel Centre.